Wandmalfarbe/cDock-Themes/README.md

 # cDock Themes

-Some themes for [cDock 3](http://w0lfschild.github.io/app_cDock.html) (a dock customization app for macOS 10.10 and above).
+Some retina ready themes for [cDock 3](https://www.macenhance.com/cdock.html) (a dock customization app for macOS 10.10 and above).

 ## Installation